petrLorenc/petrLorenc.github.io/_posts/2018-5-8-Homo-Deus.md

     <figcaption>Cover of book</figcaption>
   </a>
 </figure>

-<a href="https://en.wikipedia.org/wiki/Homo_Deus:_A_Brief_History_of_Tomorrow">Homo Deus: A Brief History of Tomorrow</a>
-by Israeli author Yuval Noah Harari, professor at the Hebrew University in Jerusalem.

  I have just finished reading this book.
 I would strongly recommend to read it to everyone interested in possible development in the future – it also looks that me and some guy named Bill Gates have <a href="https://www.gatesnotes.com/Books/Homo-Deus">same opinion</a>.
 After reading this book, you start to think a little bit differently about your future.
 I don't want to go much into details of the book.
 There is so much information and opinions that I would need to rewrite the whole book again to catch them all.
 I would just like to point out several ideas and questions, which do not have one right answer, but I think it is worth to take a while and think about them.